 We now have what may be the final language for SB749, the ban on modern sporting rifles (or so-called ‘Assault Weapons‘ using the made-up term from the bill).

-If signed in its current form, after July 1, 2026 it will impact the ability of law-abiding Virginians to acquire the most commonly owned firearms in America in direct violation of the 2nd Amendment as laid out in Bruen.
+If enacted in its current form, after July 1, 2026 it will impact the ability of law-abiding Virginians to acquire the most commonly owned firearms in America in direct violation of the 2nd Amendment as laid out in Bruen.

-Without a specific exemption for NFA items, it also impacts the ability of Virginians to acquire certain NFA items such as machineguns and Short-Barreled Rifles and Shotguns.
+Without a specific exemption for NFA items, it also impacts the ability of Virginians to acquire certain NFA items such as certain machineguns and Short-Barreled Rifles and Shotguns.

 I will keep this post updated if there are changes or when the bill is signed.